datahoarder-space/datahoarder-space/readme.md

 ## Contributing

 To contribute, first fork the site.
 Make some changes and then submit a pull request.
 Pull requests are checked once every week.
-If you want to host while you make your changes please ensure you run the following commands:
+If you want to host while you make your changes please ensure you run the following commands (after installing npm and composer):

 ```
 composer install
 npm install
+cp config.sample.php config.php
 npm run watch
 ```